pranishd1/card-arranger/README.md

 The result is returned after the comparison determining which of the given two collection of the cards is greater or smaller.
 If the two collection of cards have same card with the same number then ,a certain condition is applied .it's

-1.select the first of the player who has passed the cards.
-2.select the second of the player who replaces the first player.
+1.select the first of the player who has passed the cards 2.select the second of the player who replaces the first player

 In comparison cases first it is determined in which rule the arranged group falls .the result is then compared.